I’ve decided to revise and republish my post from last year regarding Women’s Month. My sentiments remain the same.

 To begin, I want to share some jaw-dropping statistics.
+For instance, in the U.S, on average a rape occurs every 1-2 minutes.
 Ninety per cent of sexual assault victims are women.
-I found it shocking that research has revealed that 1 in 5 women will be raped in her lifetime.
+Shockingly, research has revealed that 1 in 5 women will be raped in her lifetime.
 Over half reported being raped by an intimate partner.

 Appallingly, 3 out of 4 rapes are unreported.

 Yes, keep your hoopla about women’s month, please.
 It would be much more gratifying to know that women’s voices are heard when they find the courage to speak out after being assaulted by a man.

 For instance, nearly every year there is a prominent case in the news of a sexual assault by a well-known figure.
 There was one last year, and the year before that…and the year before that.
 We hear about political figures and sadly, religious figures, prominent men of power who have assaulted women, but who walked free to abuse, again.

 Why?
 Because, as it has for millennia, rape continues to cover the victim with shame.
 Therefore, the vast majority of rapes or sexual assaults are guarded as painful secrets.
 These are the only crimes in which the victim is made to feel like the perpetrator…or as though she instigated the attack.

 Picture it: A 110 pound woman is walking from her job to her car at night.
 A 220 pound man passes and he discerns she must want him to rape her.